FLFE Sleep Research

 March 23, 2017

-Lee – Hello everyone, and welcome.
+(0:00) Lee – Hello everyone, and welcome.
 My name is Lee, and today I’m going to be hosting instead of Erin.
-Welcome to the webinar for today, our topic; Is sleep better with current FLFE research on sleep?
+Welcome to the webinar for today, our topic – Is sleep better with current FLFE research on sleep?
 Before I introduce the hosts, I would like to let everyone know that we will be going for at least an hour today.
 Sometimes we stretch over, but we will be going for an hour.
-And during this time if you would like, please do feel free to start typing in your questions in the chat box that’s on the side of your screen.
+And during this time if you would like, please type in your questions in the chat box on the side of your screen.
 And we will be addressing them as we go forward.
 At this moment, I’d like to take the opportunity to introduce our hosts, we have Clayten Stedmann and Jeffrey Stedman.
 Hello to you both.
 I’m happy to hand over the floor to you.

 Clayten – Great.
 Thank you for hosting tonight, we’ve had some issues with the internet connection in Erin’s region of the world.
 So, Lee has kindly offered to step in for us.
 My name is Clayten Stedmann and I have my co–founder here, Jeffrey.
 And we’re going to hand it over to Jeffery to talk about sleep this evening FLFE enhances sleep.
 And then I have dozens of sleep tips here that I’ve accumulated over the years, I primarily do the research for FLFE.
 And Jeffrey is the guy that gets the research into the world.
 So, I have a slight advantage tonight.
 And I have lots of little tips.
 And it wouldn’t be expected anyone else would know all these.
 It’s just the role that I take.
 So why don’t I hand it over to you, Jeffrey?
 And you talk about how FLFE can enhance sleep, and then we’ll pick it up from there.

-Clayten – So one of the issues with our production of melatonin and many of us are not producing as much melatonin that is beneficial is that white light has a spectrum in it that is a blue spectrum.
-And when that blue spectrum hits the retina of our eyeballs, it tells our body that it’s still daytime.
-And if we need three hours of melatonin production for optimal sleep, then we’re not going to have that if we’re in a white light environment.
-And I was going to say if we’re looking at a white screen, but just being in white light, you will have that diminished melatonin production because of the blue light influence.
-Now Dr. Jack Kruse actually calls this blue light toxicity or white light toxicity.
-Now, the best research I’ve seen on blue light filtration is from an organization called lowbluelights.com and they have a gentleman there who’s been researching light for probably 40 years.
-He’s got multiple patents and they have the best research that I’ve seen.
+Dr. Jack Kruse actually calls this blue light toxicity or white light toxicity.
+The best research I’ve seen on blue light filtration is from an organization called lowbluelights.com and they have a gentleman there who’s been researching light for probably 40 years.
+He has multiple patents and they have the best research that I’ve seen.
 And I think Jeffrey and I both bought our glasses there and they also have a lot of lights that you can purchase for your home.
 I have probably eight or nine lights out of the 20 lights in my home that are blue light blocked lights to have like a yellowish glow to them.
 So that at night, I can walk around my house and not have to wear my glasses all the time.
 And if I’m going to watch TV like Jeffrey, then l put my blue light blocking glasses on and that helps me get the melatonin production so that if I’m home at six and have my dinner by seven, then I put my blue light blocking glasses on and by 9 o’clock I’ve had a couple of hours of melatonin production.
-So, a pretty important topic is to explore the prolactin cycle and we’re going to look at putting up some of these tips on our website we’re going to assemble them all, there are so many I don’t even know if we’ll get through the list tonight because we could talk about them in detail but I’m mentioning melatonin and the prolactin cycle and the cortisol in the morning and melatonin in the evening.
-Just because we had talked about the FLFE program to increase the ability of the melatonin receptors to receive melatonin because if we’re not producing enough, that part of the body can get kind of stagnant and so we energize those and then we support the body to produce the optimal amount of melatonin.
+So, a pretty important topic is to explore the prolactin cycle and we’re going to look at putting up some of these tips on our website we’re going to assemble them all, there are so many I don’t even know if we’ll get through the list tonight because we could talk about them in detail.
+But I’m mentioning melatonin and the prolactin cycle and the cortisol in the morning and melatonin in the evening.
+Just because we had talked about the FLFE Program to increase the ability of the melatonin receptors to receive melatonin because if we’re not producing enough, that part of the body can get kind of stagnant and so we energize those and then we support the body to produce the optimal amount of melatonin.

 Jeffrey – Clayten if I could mention a little bit about water you mentioned that in your routine is drinking a lot of water when you first wake up and I’m responding to Michael’s question about feeling tired during the day and it’s one of the things that we want to emphasize about FLFE is that when you’re in this high energy field there is a reservoir of energy and the body is using it for healing projects you need more water, like a good bit more water and we recommend three to four liters of water.
 It’s good to watch for the signs that you’re well hydrated, and that can make you tired if you’re not well hydrated.
 So that’s something to look at Michael to make sure that you’re doing that.
 So, first thing in the morning, as Clayten said that is part of his routine to drink a liter or two liters of water and look up at the sky.

-I’ll just go through these tips in no particular order.
-One of the things that I’ve noticed when I come home from work, and I’ve studied this and other philosophies and religions is that if you have a shower when you come home, and it’s always good, if you can have a shower filter to get the chlorine off, it washes off the vibration of the day.
-So even if you have joyful, well-paid work, like all of us, you know, probably intend to do, there are still times at work when you’re overwhelmed, or you’re too busy or you’re preoccupied.
+One of the things I’ve noticed when I come home from work, and I’ve studied this and other philosophies and religions is that if you have a shower when you come home, and it’s always good, if you can have a shower filter to get the chlorine off, it washes off the vibration of the day.
+So even if you have joyful, well-paid work, like all of us probably intend to do, there are still times at work when you’re overwhelmed, or you’re too busy or you’re preoccupied.
 And when you’re in that state, your body creates sweat and oil that you excrete.
 And showering at the end of the day breaks that cycle of carrying that type of thinking into the evening.
 That’s my experience.
 Now I have a device on my shower from a company called XLX999, you can look that up.
 It’s a device that removes the negative memory from water and charges up the water.
 So, it’s like having an aura cleaning every time you shower.
 And I have a chlorine filter on it as well.
 So oftentimes I’ll have a shower, well I have a shower before I go to work when I come home 90% of the time.
 And then oftentimes if I feel restless, I will have a shower before I go to bed, a warm shower, and that tends to calm me down.
 So that’s another tip.